What is the Difference Between a French Door and a Built-In Refrigerator?

 Frequently Asked Questions:

-- Which refrigerator type is better for small kitchens, French door or built-in?
+- Which refrigerator is better for organizing specialty items like wine, cheese, or deli meats?

 Now that we’ve answered some common questions about these refrigerators, let’s move on to the final point of this article: the conclusion.